Lodewijk van der Helst

 Lodewijk van der Helst (1642 - ?), was a Dutch Golden Age painter.

 Biography

-He was born in Amsterdam as the son and pupil of Bartholomeus van der Helst and grew up at Nieuwmarkt.
+He was born in Amsterdam in 1642 and was baptized on February 2 of the same year.
+Son and pupil of Bartholomeus van der Helst and grew up at Nieuwmarkt and was trained by his father, yet developed his own distinct artistic language and career.
 Early 1671 he and his sister Susanne assisted their mother when they visited their father's studio, located near Walloon church (behind "Vleeshal") where his belongings were registered.
 His father owned many painting by Willem van de Velde the younger, the schilder-boeck by Karel van Mander, Metamorphoses by Ovid, Serlio, Scamozzi, Vitruvius and Palladio; portraits of Dutch admirals (Egbert Bartholomeusz Kortenaer, etc.)